 317 4.
-Environmental Consequences 4.17 Impacts on Vegetation Resources would account .043 percent and 1.06 percent of impacts to those features, respectively.
+Environmental Consequences 4.17 Impacts on Vegetation Resources would account for 0.43 percent and 1.06 percent of impacts to those features, respectively.
 If developed, Reconfigured Alternative 2 (Option 1) would account for nearly 47 percent of impacts to that community type.
-The cumulative effect of the Reconfigured Alternative 2 (Option 1), in combination with other cumulatively considerable projects in the Study Area, on groundwater- dependent vegetation, invasive weeds, and rare plant species would be similar to that described above for the PSEGS.
+The cumulative effect of Reconfigured Alternative 2 (Option 1), in combination with other cumulatively considerable projects in the Study Area, on groundwater- dependent vegetation, invasive weeds, and rare plant species would be similar to that described above for the PSEGS.
 Option 2 The impacts described in the PSPP PA/FEIS for Reconfigured Alternative 2 Option 2 have not changed since publication.
-Option 2 would disturb approximately 4,330 acres, consisting of 3,771 acres of Sonoran creosote bush scrub, 188 acres of stabilized and partially-stabilized desert dunes, 198 acres of desert dry wash woodland, and 168 acres of unvegetated ephemeral dry wash.
-Table 4.17-2 summarizes the cumulative effects of reasonably foreseeable projects, in combination with those of the Reconfigured Alternative 2 (Option 2), on native vegetation communities within the Cumulative Study Area.
+Reconfigured Alternative 2 Option 2 would disturb approximately 4,330 acres, consisting of 3,771 acres of Sonoran creosote bush scrub, 188 acres of stabilized and partially-stabilized desert dunes, 198 acres of desert dry wash woodland, and 168 acres of unvegetated ephemeral dry wash.
+Table 4.17-2 summarizes the cumulative effects of reasonably foreseeable projects, in combination with those of Reconfigured Alternative 2 (Option 2), on native vegetation communities within the Cumulative Study Area.
 Noted above, proposed projects would displace 3,817 acres (0.10 percent) of Sonoran creosote bush scrub within the cumulative study area.
-If implemented, the Reconfigured Alternative 2 (Option 2) would be responsible for 1.62 percent of the cumulative loss.
+If implemented, Reconfigured Alternative 2 (Option 2) would be responsible for 1.62 percent of the cumulative loss.
 Among riparian areas, proposed projects would impact 48,167 acres (7.06 percent) of desert dry wash woodlands and 18,634 acres (21.15 percent) of unvegetated ephemeral dry washes.
-The Reconfigured Alternative 2 (Option 2) would account 0.41 percent and 0.99 percent of impacts to those features, respectively.
+Reconfigured Alternative 2 (Option 2) would account for 0.41 percent and 0.99 percent of impacts to those features, respectively.
 Loss of sand dune communities would total 175 acres (0.28 percent).
 If developed, Reconfigured Alternative 2 (Option 2) would account for nearly 52% of impacts to that community type.
-The cumulative effect of the Reconfigured Alternative 2 (Option 2), in combination with other cumulatively considerable projects in the Study Area, on groundwater- dependent vegetation, invasive weeds, and rare plant species would be similar to that described above for the PSEGS.
+The cumulative effect of Reconfigured Alternative 2 (Option 2), in combination with other cumulatively considerable projects in the Study Area, on groundwater- dependent vegetation, invasive weeds, and rare plant species would be similar to that described above for the PSEGS.
 No Action Alternative A If No Action Alternative A were selected, the PSEGS would not occur at the project site and none of the associated impacts on natural vegetation communities described above would occur in the near term.
 However, since the ROW application area is located within the Riverside East SEZ, the CDCA Plan amendment decisions made in the Solar PEIS ROD that identify the area as suitable for any type of solar energy development would be in effect for future projects.
 This includes prioritization of solar energy development in the SEZ.
 It is likely, therefore, that this site in the future would be developed as a solar energy project.
 Such development could result in cumulative impacts similar to those of the PSEGS or PSPP; however, insufficient detail is known about any potential future solar project on the proposed site to provide a meaningful analysis.
 Palen Solar Electric Generating System Draft SEIS 4.17-12 July 2013